-All tendering shall be undertaken using the Council's EPS approved by the Operational Director - Finance.
-All Invitations to Tender (ITT) and Request for Quotations (RFQ) will be issued and received electronically.
+All Invitations to Tender (ITT) and Request for Quotations (RFQ) equal to or greater than £25,000 will be issued and received electronically using the Council's approved EPS.
 Tenders submitted by any other means shall not be considered.

 1.6.2 Invitations to Tender